Mydayyy/Valheim-ServerSideMap/README.md

 The pin and exploration data is saved along with the map in a new file.

 You can toggle marker and map share separately, refer to Marker Share  2&3 for instruction

+#### **Commands:**
+Currently there are three available chat commands:

+- **/convertpins**: Uploads  all pins which are currently clientside to the server.
+- **/convertpins removelocaldupes**: Uploads all pins which are currently clientside to the server.
+Pins which have a pin on the server near them are _not_ uploaded.
+Default radius 15.0, can be adjusted in the config.
+- **/deletealllocalpins**: **DELETES** all local pins.
+Those will not be recoverable, use it when you are absolutely sure you want to do that.

 ## Bug Reports
 Please use [Github](https://github.com/Mydayyy/Valheim-ServerSideMap/issues) for bug reports and feedback.